COVID-19 isolation, quarantine or lockdown and returning to school

 - what you can do to support the school’s COVID safety efforts.

-COVID-19 vaccination is recommended for all children in Australia aged 12 years and over.
+COVID-19 vaccination is recommended for some children from 6 months and all children from 5 years.
 It prevents them from getting severe complications or dying from COVID-19 and reduces their chance of getting long-term symptoms.
-If your child is unvaccinated or can’t be vaccinated and you have any concerns about them going back to school, you can talk with your GP or other health professional.
+If your child isn’t or can’t be vaccinated and you have any concerns about them going back to school, you can talk with your GP or another health professional.

-Teenagers’ feelings about the return to school after lockdown
+Teenagers’ feelings about the return to school after isolation or lockdown

-Teenagers might have mixed feelings about returning to school.
+If teenagers have time away from school because of COVID-19, they might have mixed feelings about returning.
 For example, they might be excited about learning in a classroom and seeing friends again.
 But they might also feel worried or anxious about being behind on learning, having less time for assignments, preparing for exams, managing changed friendships, and getting up early to go to school.

 If your child feels uncertain or reluctant about returning to school, these ideas might help: